Hemsai0620/Team_BTC/Readme.md

 - **Troubleshooting:**
 - Verify that the recipient peer is running the program and listening on the correct port.
-- Double-check the IP addresses and port numbers for accuracy.
-- Adjust firewall and antivirus settings if connections are blocked or time out.

 - **Network Connectivity:**
 *If your WiFi connection fails, try using a personal hotspot.*